hneth/riskyr/README.md

 # riskyr

-A toolbox for teaching risk literacy.
+A toolbox for transparent communication and teaching of risk literacy.

 **Goal:** Develop and assemble a set of basic risk literacy tools in R